• Skip to main content

 Dividend Growth Perspective

 This is an interesting small REIT that has flown under the radar.
 Canadian Net REIT enjoys stable cash flows from its properties under the triple net lease formula (tenants handle insurance, taxes, and maintenance costs).
 Triple net lease REITs let tenants manage more risk as they handle all expenses involving the property.
 The REIT has high quality tenants such as Loblaws (25% of NOI), Walmart (11%), Sobeys (10%), Suncor (7%) and Tim Hortons (6%).
 The REIT’s portfolio makes this company quite resilient to any kind of recession.
-We got a good idea of how NET fared during the 2020 lockdowns as its revenue continued to increase.
 The bulk of its properties are situated in the province of Quebec, with a small number in Ontario and the Maritimes.
-We should keep in mind that the company trades on the TSX.
-This small cap (around $150M of market capitalization) is subject to low trading volume and strong price fluctuations.
-Follow this one quarterly to make sure the situation remains stable.
+We should keep in mind that the company trades on the TSX Venture.
+This small cap (approximately $100M of market capitalization) is subject to low trading volume and strong price fluctuations.
+Monitor this one quarterly to make sure the situation remains stable.
+Always proceed with caution with small caps.

 Dividend Growth Perspective

 Don’t be alarmed by the dividend drop in 2018, as the REIT simply changed its payment schedule.
 In fact, this small cap has been continually increasing its dividend since its IPO in 2011.
-Their FFO payout ratio is maintained between 55% and 65% as their FFO per unit grew just as quickly as its dividend in the past decade (in fact, it grew even faster).
-In other words, the dividend is safe and will continue to increase.
-NET increased its dividend by 12% in 2021, giving investors a glimpse of what to expect.
-Bear in mind that the distribution is a mix of dividend and return of capital, depending on the year.
-An investor should make sure to visit their investors’ website before investing.
-This remains a small cap stock subject to high fluctuations in price per share.
+The FFO payout ratio hovers between 55% and 65% as their FFO per unit grew just as quickly as its dividend in the past decade (in fact, it grew even faster).
+Unfortunately, while management claims the distribution is safe with a payout ratio of 62%, it didn’t announce an increase.
+Following the small increase of 2023 (+3.6%) and no increase for 2024, the REIT is likely going to lose its dividend safety score of 3 if it doesn’t increase its distribution later in 2024.
+Revenue increased through higher rental income, but higher interest charges affected the FFO.
+Proceed with caution with this small cap.

 Dividend Growth Perspective